Cost of Capital Calculator

 Now that we understand what cost of capital is and how to calculate cost of capital, let's dive deeper into understanding its importance.

-Understanding the cost of capital is crucial for corporate finance decisions.
-It serves as a benchmark for making investment decisions, evaluating new projects, and determining the feasibility of financing options.
+Cost of capital can serve as a benchmark for investment decisions.
 If the returns on an investment are expected to exceed the cost of capital, the project may be considered viable as it promises to generate value for the shareholders.

-Moreover, the cost of capital is often used by investors to assess the risk and potential return of investing in a company compared to other investment opportunities in the market.
-Lowering the cost of capital can enhance a company's value and improve its competitive position by enabling more profitable investments and acquisitions.
+Cost of capital can be used to assess the risk and potential return of investing in a company when compared with other investment opportunities in the market.

 What is the cost of capital if cost of debt and cost of equity are 10%?